jlpintolousinha/Nanodegree-Robotics/Project 4/Follow_me_writeup.md

 #### Model Training/Hyperparameters

-This section
+Different combinations of the provided hyperparameters were tested.

 ![image1]

+Changing the number of bins from 32 to 16 improved the overfitting situation as more items could be detected in RViz.
+However, a number below such limit reduced considerably the reported precision of the model while running `train_svm.py`.
 ![image2]

-### Predictions/IOU
-The next impressions can be gathered from the project's implementation:

-1. There's a high risk of overfitting the model if number of features N > 50.
-This comes out after several attempts were made for N (10, 30, 50, 100, 250).
-As the number increased, the reported precision while runnning `train_svm.py` increased as well (even 96% reported), although no improvement was observed in the number of objects detected (as reported in RViz).
-Information in Slack helped in determinining under which conditions this situation would appear.

-2. Changing the number of bins from 32 to 16 improved the overfitting situation as more items could be detected in RViz.
-However, a number below such limit reduced considerably the reported precision of the model while running `train_svm.py`.

-3. Setting `using_hsv=True` in `compute_color_histograms()` improved both the reported precision of the trained model and the number of detected objects in RViz.
-As a matter of fact, the setting had to be included in both `features.py` and `project_template.py` in order to get consistent results while running `pick_place_project.launch`.

 4. Nevertheless, none of the results observed in Rviz (for any of the test worlds) provided a so called 'passing submission'.
 As a matter of fact, during `test1.world` case, several objects were detected at the begining (over 20) and decayed to detect 2 out of 3 objects (in the image, 'biscuits' and 'soap2' were detected).
 This behavior could be due to hardware limitations, but it is unknown until which point.

+### Predictions/IOU
+The next impressions can be gathered from the project's implementation:

 `Images while following the target`